soliu-mudashiru/publication_in_progress/Groundwater_IDOCRIW_CoCoSo/README.md

-Several files related to this manuscript can be found here including email submission proof, mansucript draft
+Several files related to this manuscript can be found here including screenshot of email submission proof